playtime-1967/play-foundry/README.md

 4. **Deploy the Contract**
    - Deploy the contract to the Sepolia test network and connect it to your wallet.
+   - Your wallet needs balance to deploy the contract, but fake deposits are possible for testing purposes!
    - Contract address: `0x8d709da1d20385518bf2BB691b239157bb502D7a`
    - You can verify it on [Etherscan](https://etherscan.io/address/0x8d709da1d20385518bf2BB691b239157bb502D7a).